-- Kak, 1984), using a time domain sliding window size of 1024 data points (corresponding to 103 ms), resulting in high resolution but low signal-to-noise ratio (contrast). (c), (f): Images processed with standard projection reconstruction using a time domain sliding window size of 128 data points (corresponding to 13 ms), resulting in low resolution and higher signal-to-noise ratio (contrast). - 115 This resolution is less than the maximum obtainable one based on the experimentally determined water proton transverse relaxation time ($T_2 = 380 \text{ ms}$) in a reference sample.
+This resolution is less than the maximum obtainable one based on the experimentally determined water proton transverse relaxation time ($T_2 = 380\,\mathrm{ms}$) in a reference sample.
 But increasing the window size beyond 1024 data points reduces the SNR too much.
-The same raw data processed with a small window size (128 data points) results in a correspondingly higher SNR but achieves an overly smoothed representation of the phantom a shown in Fig. 2c and f.
-The window length of the smaller blocks was chosen empirically by halving the length of the longer windows until the SNR was acceptable, while still being

-120 able to resolve courser details in the image.
+The same raw data processed with a small window size (128 data points) result in a correspondingly higher SNR but achieve an overly smoothed representation of the phantom as shown in Fig. 2c and f.
+The window length of the smaller blocks was chosen empirically by halving the length of the longer windows until the SNR was acceptable while still being able to resolve courser details in the image.

 In Fig. 2d-f images of cross sections of the phantom obtained by the different processing schemes are compared, demonstrating the flexibility of adjusting the contrast/resolution trade-off a posteriori from the same raw data.
-The high-resolution image (Fig. 2c and f) obtained by the conventional SART method might accurately represent the phantom, but the low SNR makes it difficult to draw a clear separation line between the phantom and the surrounding water in the cross-section in Fig. 2f.
+The high-resolution image (Fig. 2c and f) obtained by the conventional SART method might accurately represent the phantom, but the low SNR makes it difficult to draw a clear separation line between the phantom and the surrounding water in the cross section in Fig. 2f.